jonathanatss/cypress-uds-teste-pratico/README.md

 - `viewportWidth` e `viewportHeight`: Para definir a resolução da tela durante os testes.

 Consulte a [documentação oficial do Cypress](https://docs.cypress.io/guides/references/configuration) para ver todas as opções disponíveis.

+📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for more details in each repository.

+Developed with ❤️ by GAVB